h3bzzz/pluto/README.md

 # Pluto - Network Monitoring System
-Microservices are fun - Microservices are easy not !
+Microservices are fun - Microservices are easy... well this one is !

 Pluto is a  network monitoring system built using Go and React.
 It captures, processes, and visualizes network traffic data in real-time.